szx868/Project3/README.md

 ## Tools:

 We are using Github for code sharing.
-Github serves us also for data repository although we intend to use MySQL (and/or AWS) and the project progresses.
+Github serves us also for data repository although we intend to use MySQL (and/or AWS) as the project progresses.
 In the other, Slack and Microsoft Teams are used for communication as well project documentation.